edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

   constellation maa-patch $(terraform output maa_url) # adjust output path / input if not using the example configuration or manually patch the resource terraform apply -target constellation_cluster.azure_example # adjust resource path if not using the example configuration
   ```

+  Optionally, you can prefix the `terraform apply` command with `TF_LOG=INFO` to collect [Terraform logs](https://developer.hashicorp.com/terraform/internals/debugging) while applying the configuration.
+This may provide helpful output in debugging scenarios.

   Use the following policy if manually performing the patch.